 The University will conduct a Right to Work check to verify that every individual working for the University is eligible to work in the UK, prior to them commencing any work with the University.
 This requirement includes External Examiners and is in accordance with UK Visa and Immigration (UKVI), a department of the UK Government Home Office.
-The External Examiner will be asked to present or email a copy of their identification to Academic Quality Services, usually a passport (and visa, if relevant), before they commence work with the University.
-The original documentation will need to be presented on the External Examiner’s first visit to the University premises.
+The External Examiner will be asked to present or email a copy of their identification to the University Human Resources, usually a passport (and visa, if relevant), before they commence work with the University.
+The original documentation will be verified by the University’s Human Resources team.

-For undergraduate programmes, the period of office is usually the academic year, October 1st to September 30th.
-For taught postgraduate programmes, the ending period would be to December 31st of the relevant calendar year.
+The period of office for undergraduate programmes is usually the academic year, 1 October to 30 September.
+The cessation date for postgraduate taught programmes would usually be 31 December of the relevant calendar year.

-See also How to appoint an additional module/programme or extend contract period (see above) for further details.
+See also Appointing an additional module/programme or extending contract period for further details.

-There must normally be at least five years since their last period of appointment before an External Examiner can be reappointed.
+There should normally be at least a five year lapse since an External Examiner’s last period of appointment before they can be reappointed.

 Types of External Examiner